Teona Kumsiashvili

-Teona Kumsiashvili (27 January 1984, Sioni urban village, Georgia - 22 July 2010, Mutso ravine, Georgia) was a Georgian poet, singer and composer of Pshav-Khevsureti region's songs.
+Teona Kumsiashvili (27 January 1984 in Sioni urban village, Georgia – 22 July 2010 in Mutso ravine, Georgia) was a Georgian poet, singer, and composer of Pshav-Khevsureti region's songs.

 She was called a "Mountain nightingale" because of her unique voice and original manner of singing.

 Biography

 She was born on Saint Nino's day (27 January 1984) in Sioni, Eastern Georgia.

 During 2007-2010, Teona participated in different folk festivals in Georgia, such as "Khevsurian evening" (ხევსურული საღამო) and "АrtGene"(არტ-გენი).

 Songs by Teona Kumsiashvili Rosa canina and On motive of Pshavi which have been written on Mariam Khutsurauli's verses became hits on social networks.

-In the summer of 2007 she performed with the "Shavnabada Ensemble" at Inegol's folk festival in Turkey.
+In the summer of 2007, she performed with the "Shavnabada Ensemble" at Inegol's folk festival in Turkey.

 On 22 July 2010, Teona with her two sons, sister and a family of their friends died due to a road accident in the high mountains of the Khevsureti region.
 The car fell into the waters of a cold mountain river.
 Seven people (children among them) died in the car crash.
 Teona's husband and brother survived.